Iranians fret about the future after Trump exits nuclear deal

 Mousavian also suggested that Iran is now likely to turn its back on the West and instead build closer diplomatic and trade ties with Russia and China.

-Dr. Mohammed Marandi, a professor at Tehran University and political analyst, agreed.
+Dr. Mohammed Marandi, a professor at Tehran University and a political analyst, agreed.

 “No group, no political faction that once said we should talk to America holds that position anymore, as a result it strengthens the argument that Iran should move closer to Russia and China,” he said.